nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![SortApplicationSequenceDiagram](images/SortApplicationSequenceDiagram.png)

-#### Future expansion of the `sort` command
+#### Future extensions
-Should the need to implement other ways to sort the application list arise in the future, you can do so by following these 3 main steps:
+Should the need to implement other ways of sorting the application list arise in the future, you can do so by following these 3 main steps:
-1. Create a new Comparator class not dissimilar to `AlphabeticalComparator` and `DeadlineComparator` that implements the `Comparator<Application` interface.
+1. Create a new `Comparator` class not dissimilar to `AlphabeticalComparator` and `DeadlineComparator` that implements the `Comparator<Application>` interface.
-2. Modify `SortApplicationCommandParser` to be able to accept a new sorting order.
+2. Modify `SortApplicationCommandParser` to accept a new sorting order.
 3. Modify `SortApplicationCommand`.
 Specifically, its enum class `SortingOrder` should be expanded to accept a new enum values for your new sorting order.
-Also, modify its constructor so that it can create a comparator of the newly created Comparator class for `SortApplicationCommand`.
+Also, modify its constructor so that it can create a comparator of the newly created `Comparator` class for `SortApplicationCommand`.

 #### Relation with `list` command
-The implementation of the `sort` command shares some similarities with that of the `list` command.
+The implementation of the `sort` command shares some similarities with the `list` command.
-The `list` command lists all applications in the order of creation; i.e., application entries that are more recently created and added will be shown higher up in the list.
+The `list` command lists all applications in the order of creation; i.e., applications that are more recently added will be shown higher up in the list.
 The execution of these commands is essentially a two-step process of first **filtering** and then **storing**:
 1. `ApplicationLogicManager` takes the internal list that keeps track of all the applications.
 It stores a **filtered** version of this list in `FilteredList`.